Should I Use CurrencyFair?

 - An innovative product which combines an eWallet with currency transfers

-Exchange Rate & Fees
+CurrencyFair Exchange Rate & Fees + Free Transfers

-- You can pay as much as 40 ILS ($10 or so) if you’re transferring Israeli Shekels, which is comparable to a normal bank fee.
+- You can pay as much as 40 ILS (just under £10, or so) if you’re transferring Israeli Shekels, which is comparable to a normal bank fee.

 There are two ways to go along:

-Limits: €8 is the minimum amount that can be transferred, one of the lowest seen anywhere.
+Limits: £7 is the minimum amount that can be transferred, one of the lowest seen anywhere.
 There is no upper limit.

 Global Reach & Service

-Ways to approach: Email, Telephone, Face to Face.
+Ways to approach: Email, Telephone.

 On the service side, there’s no doubt the company stands to the highest standards of client satisfaction, but there are no expert dealers to assist you with market guidance (or offer hedging instruments such as forward contracts).
 That leaves the majority of customers at a disadvantage, having to make their own estimations on market movements if they decide to focus on the marketplace option.

 CurrencyFair now offers multi-currency bank accounts which are the most important component for online sellers and enable them to collect foreign exchange payments.